murlock1000/support-bot/README.md

 An example configuration file is provided as `sample.config.yaml`.

-Make a copy of that, edit as required and mount it to `/config/config.yaml` on the Docker container with `cp sample.config.yaml config.docker.yaml`
+Make a copy of that, edit as required and mount it to `/config/config.yaml` on the Docker container with `cp sample.config.yaml config.docker.yaml`.
+Create your grpc ssl certificates in `credentials/` and move this folder to the data folder.

 You'll also need to give the container a folder for storing state.
 Create a folder, ensure it's writable by the user the container process is running as and mount it to `/data`.